Ousret/pyTeliumManager/README.md

 **Won't work**

-- All PinPad, also known as iPP3XX.
+- All direct PinPad liaison, also known as iPP3XX.
 (WiP see issue #2)

 #### Q-A